bryewalks/simple_jwt_auth/README.md

 with email and password as params.

 #### Logged in
-Add header called "Authorization" and set it to "Bearer <your jwt token here>" include this in any request you want the user to be logged in for.
+Add header called "Authorization" and set it to "Bearer #your-jwt-token-here" include this in any request you want the user to be logged in for.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).